desultory/ugrd/docs/dev_manual.md

 ## Imports

-UGRD allows python functions to be imported from modules using the `imports` dict.
+µgRD allows python functions to be imported from modules using the `imports` dict.

 `imports` entries have a key which is the name of the hook to import into, and a value which is a dict of module names and lists of functions to import.